 Often there are extremely fine margins in the tussle for the title, European spots or to stay afloat in La Liga.
 While plenty of leagues separate teams that have accumulated the same number of points based on goal difference — the goals conceded subtracted from the goals scored — La Liga’s tie-breaker is head-to-head record over the course of the campaign’s two matches.

-It places a greater emphasis on teams to attack one another, especially when they’re positional rivals, as the result could have major connotations come the end of the season.
+It places a greater emphasis on teams to attack one another, especially when they are positional rivals, as the result could have major connotations come the end of the season.

-Mesh all these enamoring factors together, and in the eyes of many La Liga is the most fascinating, intense, entertaining and high-quality sporting competition around.
+Mesh all these enamoring factors together, and in the eyes of many La Liga is the most fascinating.
+Firstly, it is intense.
+Secondly, it is highly entertaining.
+Thirdly, it’s a high-quality sporting competition, no doubt.

 Aside from La Liga, the Spanish clubs play in two club competitions — Copa del Rey (the King’s Cup) and the Supercopa de España (the final between the winner of La Liga and the winner of the Copa del Rey tournament).

 Browse through these beginners guides to the many of the popular soccer leagues:

 In conclusion, what questions do you have about our La Liga beginner’s guide?
 In short, let us know in the comments section below.